Pat chance: Theo douses talk of Cubs making splashy deadline deal

 Those players continue to say they’re confident they’ll make those fixes.

-“Always,” said Jon Jay, the outfielder who hit a huge pinch homer in Wednesday’s victory but by Thursday’s ninth inning was pitching in a laugher – summing up the Cubs’ season in barely 24 hours.
+“Always,” said Jon Jay, the outfielder who hit a huge pinch homer in the victory Wednesday but by the ninth inning Thursday was pitching in a laugher, summing up the Cubs’ season in barely 24 hours.

 A week after shaking things up by jettisoning veteran catcher Miguel Montero over comments critical of teammate Jake Arrieta, Epstein said the club might try to trade for a catcher.